 Everlywell will provide detailed information of what a high or low level of TPO, free T4, free T3, or TSH means for your health.

 At-home thyroid blood tests are a convenient starting point for determining whether you may have a thyroid condition and will give you indication of what you should do next.
 Stay on top of your health from the convenience of your home with our at-home thyroid test.

-Our tests provide personalized information and education; they are not intended to diagnose any disease or condition or to substitute for professional medical advice or treatment.
+Our thyroid tests provide personalized information and education; they are not intended to diagnose any disease or condition or to substitute for professional medical advice or treatment.
 You should always seek the advice of your physician or other qualified health care provider with any questions you have regarding your medical care.